VRConservation/fbabook/chapters/.ipynb_checkpoints/program-checkpoint.md

 ```

 ```{warning} **Critical**: include inflationary increases in your budget, including salaries and costs for supplies and equipment (at least 4%/yr).
 If an application only allows one number per item, calculate costs in your budget spreadsheet over the number of years of the project.
 ```

 ### Budget process

-Creating an internal budget development process is critical for developing defensible numbers that will fund the project over time.
+An internal budget development process is critical for developing defensible numbers to fund the project over time.

 1. Create draft goals and metrics for the project
 2. Draft a back-of-the-envelope budget by project category or deliverable, roughing out the approximate costs with rules that divide out salaries implementation